lino-framework/lino/docs/dev/settings.rst

 :envvar:`DJANGO_SETTINGS_MODULE` environment variable or the `--settings` command-line option of certain management commands.

+It must be importable.
+That is, if it contains e.g. ``foo.bar.baz``, then Django will do an equivalent of ``import foo.bar.baz`` before it is able to do anything else.

+See also :doc:`/admin/settings`.

 .. envvar:: DJANGO_SETTINGS_MODULE

-The :envvar:`DJANGO_SETTINGS_MODULE` environment variable is expected to contain the *Python name* of an importable module.
-That is, if it contains e.g. ``foo.bar.baz``, then Django will do an equivalent of ``import foo.bar.baz`` before it is able to do anything else.
+The :envvar:`DJANGO_SETTINGS_MODULE` environment variable is expected to contain the *Python name* of the `Django settings module`_.

 .. xfile:: settings.py

-The actual filename of a Django settings module is not important, but it is often in a file named :xfile:`settings.py`.
-That's why we sometimes speak about "the :xfile:`settings.py` file" when actually we mean the Django settings module.
+When we speak about "the :xfile:`settings.py` file", then we actually mean the `Django settings module`_.
+That's because the filename of a Django settings module is often in a file named :xfile:`settings.py`.
+But in reality it can be some arbitrary filename.

 How Lino integrates into Django settings